 A low tongue position is very often caused by a too short or too stiff tongue tie.
 By performing clack and suction exercises, the upward force of the tongue will improve and the flexibility of the bottom of the mouth will increase, eliminating the need for surgical intervention by means of lasering or electrosurgery.
 Still it often is necessary that the tongue tie has to be removed or cleaved, because the short tongue tie permanently obstructs the normal position of the tongue.
 An English pediatrician, Lawrence Kotlow, has given guidelines for this: lengths of the tongue tie where intervention is required, when it may be necessary and when not.
 These guidelines are known as the Kotlow classification.

 Lawrence Kotlow, however, only measures the distance from the tip of the tongue to where the tongue tie is attached to the bottom of the tongue.
 Measuring the length of the tongue tie is also of importance within the oro myofunctional therapy (OMFT).
-For doning both measurements there are special tools available: the Kotlow rulers and the grooved director.
-The tongue is raised with the grooved director, after which the length of the tongue tie can be determined by choosing the correct Kotlow ruler.
+For doning both measurements there are special tools available: the Kotlow rulers and the grooved director or the Tongue Guide Pro.
+The tongue is raised with the grooved director or the Tongue Guide Pro, after which the length of the tongue tie can be determined by choosing the correct Kotlow ruler.
 The distance from the bottom of the tongue to the top of the saliva caruncula is the distance to be measured,

 OMFT.info has developed the Kotlow rulers itself; handy and actually indispensable to quickly and properly determine when a referral must be made for correction of a tongue tie.